Dyson V6 vs V8: A Detailed Comparison Guide

 Regardless of power, the V6 had never-been-seen-before tools that aid it in cleaning floors.

-The V6 first introduced the soft roller cleaner head.
-This tool has revolutionized the way bare floors are cleaned.
+The V6 Absolute was the first Dyson cordless that had the soft roller cleaning head.
+This tool was the first of its kind and changed how bare floors were cleaned.

 No longer will a stiff bristle risk scratching expensive hardwood flooring or create a bigger mess.

 Both of these variants have this tool along with the bristled attachment for cleaning carpet.